macchina/docs/m2/technical-references/12vio.md

 The six general purpose 12-volt driver circuits consist of 2 types: **High side and low side.**

 - Channels 1, 2 and 3 are HIGH side drivers that switch the output to +12V. (aka SOURCE)
-- Channels 4, 5 and 6 are LOW side drivers that switch the output to GND. (aka SYNC)
+- Channels 4, 5 and 6 are LOW side drivers that switch the output to GND. (aka SINK)

 <img src="/images/OUTPUT_pins.png" width="640"/>